sobanshoaib/django-marketplace/README.md

 ## Overview

 QuickSell is a web-based e-commerce platform built with Django.
 It supports user authentication, dynamic item listings, and full CRUD functionality for managing products.
-The frontend uses HTML and Tailwind CSS for a clean and responsive interface.
+The frontend uses HTML, Django templates, and Tailwind CSS for a clean and responsive interface.

 ## Features